Refinancing with Earnest

 Before passing over any personal information to a company that promises to help you consolidate your student debt, watch out for these four major red flags.

 Red flag #1: If it seems too good to be true, it probably is

-Just like the Nigerian prince who only asks for a $5,000 Western Union transfer in exchange for $10 million, student loan scammers often make offers that are too good to be true.
-As with nearly everything in finance, if it seems to good to be true, it probably is.
+Just like an email from a foreign prince who promises to pay you $10 million if you transfer him $5,000 first, student loan scammers make offers that are way too good to be true.
+And as with nearly everything in finance, if an offer seems too good to be true, it probably is.

-Red flag #2: You have to pay an upfront fee to consolidate
+Red flag #2: You have to pay an upfront fee for services

 Red flag #3: Poorly written, unprofessional offers

-Private student loan consolidation programs should always be clear about what they offer, what costs and commitments are involved, and how your student loans payments are changing.
+Private student loan consolidation programs should always be clear about what they offer, what costs and commitments are involved and how your student loan payments are changing.
 If anything is unclear or sloppy, take your business elsewhere.

 With student loan consolidation scams, follow your gut

-While there are laws preventing scams and some states have taken action against student loan consolidation scams, the best line of defense is your good judgment and common sense.
+While there are laws preventing such cons, and some states have taken action against student loan consolidation scams, the best line of defense is your own good judgment and common sense.

 If you do find yourself in a bad situation, reach out to your state attorney general and contact the Federal Student Aid office right away to see if you can get help before it’s too late.